timwaters/kosmtik-thib/README.md

 <br/>
 Download and unzip file in kosmtik folder or clone/pull it from git

-Run the following command line in Kosmtik's folder: npm install kosmtik-thib
+Run the following command line in Kosmtik's folder:<br/>
+"npm install kosmtik-thib"

 <br/><br/>
   Step 5 : Launch Kosmtik